vkjfetr-bot/ACM/LOGGING_AUDIT_REPORT.md

 ## Executive Summary

+> **Update (2025-11-15, follow-up work):** All CLI scripts identified in this audit now route output through the enhanced `Console` logger via lightweight print shims.
+The findings below remain as historical context for the original audit run; current print counts in scripts have been reduced to zero effective this date.

 This audit examines the current state of logging throughout the ACM V8 codebase, identifies areas where print statements are used instead of proper logging, and recommends a comprehensive logging strategy including heartbeat functionality.

 ### Key Findings